Bally's Corporation: Name change to Bally's

+New York

-Bally's is one of multiple bidders vying for a casino license in downstate New York with their proposal to build an integrated resort at their Bally's Golf Links property in the Bronx.
-The New York City Council rejected zoning changes, but the vote was vetoed by Mayor Eric Adams and the city council opted not to override the veto.
-The veto was a rare move, as New York City mayors rarely overrule the legislature.
-In 2025, Politico reported on connections that Bally's had with various lobbyists who were trying to lobby the Trump administration for Eric Adams to become ambassador to Saudi Arabia.
+Bally's was among multiple bidders to apply for a casino license in New York, in February 2025, proposing to build an integrated resort at their Bally's Golf Links property at Ferry Point Park in the Bronx.
+After the New York City Council rejected related zoning changes, in July 2025, the vote was subsequently vetoed by Mayor Eric Adams and the city council opted not to override the veto.
+New York City mayors rarely overrule its legislature.

+In September 2025, Politico reported on connections that Bally's had with various lobbyists who were trying to influence the Trump administration for Eric Adams to become ambassador to Saudi Arabia.
+The New York State Gaming Commission granted Bally's one of the first three New York City gaming licenses for a proposed $4 billion casino at its Ferry Point golf course, on December 15, 2025.

-Expansion to Australia
+Australia

 In April 2025, Bally's agreed to an investment in Star Entertainment Group, a struggling Australian casino company.
 Bally's would lend $180 million to Star with an option to convert the debt into up to a 57% interest in the company.
 Star's two properties (The Star, Sydney and The Star Gold Coast) would represent Bally's first land-based casinos outside the United States.
 On June 25, 2025, Star Entertainment shareholders approved the Bally's takeover.
 Months after the deal was approved, Star sold its stake in The Star Brisbane.